 So as we see a discernible push for a global ethics agenda in the governance of artificial intelligence, the question is really-- and this is something, also, that Peter Hershock is articulating so well-- is are we actually also facing an ethical singularity well before we reach a technological singularity?
 That means, who is actually getting to decide what kind of ethics standards and frameworks we are considering in a discourse?

 And so part of actually our conversation tonight in this working group is really to broaden our horizon, in terms of what kind of ethics framework can actually interplay in the making of AI governance principles.
-And last year in fall, I had the pleasure of participating in a symposium that Peter Hershock organized that he [INAUDIBLE] in Hawaii on humane artificial intelligence.
+And last year in fall, I had the pleasure of participating in a symposium that Peter Hershock organized at the East-Wester Center in Hawaii on humane artificial intelligence.
 And we had an interesting crowd of different people-- both experts from the industry, but then also, experts in cultural studies and religious studies that had a very interesting discourse about what are actually current conversations, and how do they actually also limit our understandings?

 So we had one interesting presentation, also, on the perspectives and approaches that are happening currently in East Asia that are usually not well recognized here in the United States and in Europe.
 It is, for example, in Korea, where people are more considerate about the social hierarchies and ranks that artificial intelligence should be integrated into, or in China, the idea that human and artificial intelligence should form a new form of harmony.
 And then finally, in Japan, where it's much more like a partnership approach, where people are concerned how artificial intelligence and robotics can be integrated into society.